 Q: Are there any travel restrictions in place?

 A: Yes, South Korea has implemented strict travel restrictions to prevent the spread of COVID-19.
 International travelers are required to undergo a mandatory 14-day quarantine upon arrival, and there are restrictions on travel to certain areas of the country.
-(See Also: Is Mardin Safe to Visit?
-Worth The Risk)
+(See Also: Is Taxco Safe To Visit?
+Discover The Truth)

 Q: Can I still visit popular tourist attractions?